Highlights

 Where to Watch Mahler - Symphonies Nos.
 7 & 8

-Want to watch 'Mahler - Symphonies Nos.
-7 & 8' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or view the Humphrey Burton-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.
+Thinking about watching 'Mahler - Symphonies Nos.
+7 & 8' wherever you like to watch?
+Hunting down a streaming service to buy, rent, download, or view the Humphrey Burton-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Mahler - Symphonies Nos.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Mahler - Symphonies Nos.
 7 & 8' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Mahler - Symphonies Nos.
-7 & 8' right now, here are some particulars about the Deutsche Grammophon music flick.
+Now, before we get into all the details of how you can watch 'Mahler - Symphonies Nos.
+7 & 8' right now, here are some finer points about the Deutsche Grammophon music flick.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "Leonard Bernstein made these recordings during his wonderfully productive collaboration with the Wiener Philharmoniker in the mid-1970s when he was at the peak of his career.
 Humphrey Burton's direction is, as always, very fine, giving the viewer/listener both the larger picture and highlighting individual soloists, players or groups of musicians and, of course, the maestro.
 The video and audio tracks show their age, but are quite acceptable even for today's standards.
 Bernstein's Seventh is everything one could desire: dark and spooky, highly sensual, but also structurally strong and assertive where needed.
 Bernstein's reading does not gloss over breakdowns in tonality and the foreshadowing of later musical developments." .